24 hours customer service +9779849693351

 Manaslu Valley Trek Itinerary

 The Manaslu Valley Trek begins with a bus ride to Arughat-Machhakhola, which is called the lower part of Manaslu, following the Budi Gandaki River and leading to the Manaslu Larke Pass (5106 m) after exploring the Tsum Valley.
-After crossing the Larkya La Pass, trekkers will arrive at the village of Bimthang, one of the Great Himalaya trails connecting the Manaslu region.
+After crossing the Larkya La Pass, trekkers will arrive at the village of Bimthang, one of the Great Himalaya Trails connecting the Manaslu region.
 This picturesque village offers stunning views of the surrounding peaks and a chance to rest before continuing the journey.

 Package Cost

 The Manaslu Tsum Valley Trek package includes accommodation, meals, bus tickets, permits, guide and porter wages, insurance, and equipment.
 A private jeep option incurs additional costs.
-There are shorter treks in this area, one is 12 12-day Manaslu circuit trek and another is a 14-day Manaslu circuit trek.
+There are shorter treks in this area, one is 12 12-day Manaslu circuit trek, and another is a 14-day Manaslu circuit trek.

 Best Seasons to Trek